 K-12 Programming Available on Campus

-The UNC CSI Research and Education Campus is a state-of-the-art facility located on Roanoke Island.
+The CSI Research and Education Campus is a state-of-the-art facility located on Roanoke Island.
 K-12 programs utilize the location of the campus on the Croatan Sound, and the science labs and teaching spaces within the facility.
 Students learn scientific concepts in some of the same spaces where scientists use those concepts in their research.

 The Institute currently has program offerings for the following groups, and many programs can be adapted for additional ages.